-To highlight this partnership and to raise awareness, the campaign will kick off at Engine 13 with a press conference at Engine 13 on February 8, 2017 at 9:30 a.m. with the ABC 7 Eyewitness News Morning Team to help promote the importance of the campaign in helping to save lives.
+To highlight this partnership and to raise awareness, the campaign kicked off with a press conference at Engine 13 on February 8, 2017 at 9:30 a.m. with the ABC 7 Eyewitness News Morning Team to help promote the importance of the campaign in helping to save lives.
 Engine 13 firehouse is located at 259 North Columbus Drive in Chicago.

-The Operation Save-A-Life campaign will underscore the importance of remembering to test smoke alarms and CO alarms monthly and to make sure working alarms are installed on each floor in homes.
-Missing or non-functional batteries are to blame for many home fire fatalities.
+The Operation Save-A-Life campaign will underscore the importance of remembering to test smoke and CO alarms weekly and to make sure working alarms, with fresh batteries, are installed on every floor in the home.
+Missing or non-functional batteries are often to blame for home fire fatalities.

-Here are some of the "simple steps can help save lives" tips that will be reinforced during the Operation Save-A-Life campaign:
+Some of the "simple steps can help save lives" tips that will be reinforced during the Operation Save-A-Life campaign include:

-1. Test your smoke and CO alarms weekly, and replace at least every 10 years.
+- Test your smoke and CO alarms weekly, and replace at least every 10 years.

-"ABC 7's long-standing commitment to do as much as possible to help reduce the total number of fire deaths in the Chicago area is a source of pride for our station.
-Thirteen years is a great run and we are grateful to all our partners - The Chicago Fire Department, Kidde and The Home Depot -for their support," said John Idler, President and General Manager, ABC 7 Chicago.
+"ABC 7 is proud to continue its long-standing commitment towards the goal of reducing the total number of fire deaths in the Chicago area.
+Fourteen years is a great run and we are grateful to all our partners - The Chicago Fire Department, Kidde and The Home Depot -for their support," said John Idler, President and General Manager, ABC 7 Chicago.

 "Kidde is a world leader in the fire safety products industry," says Sharon Cooksey, communications manager, Kidde.
 "And we recognize that with leadership comes a responsibility to the communities we serve.
 That's why we actively give back through charitable programs like Operation Save-A-Life." null